jross765/JGnuCashLibNTools/README.md

-# Project "JGnuCash Lib 'n' Tools"
+# Project "Java GnuCash Lib 'n' Tools"

+`JGnuCashLibNTools`
-`JGnuCashLib` is a free and open-source Java library for reading and writing the XML file format of the GnuCash open source small-business accounting software ([gnucash.org](https://gnucash.org)).
+is a free and open-source set of Java-libraries for reading and writing the XML file format of the
+GnuCash open source small-business accounting software ([gnucash.org](https://gnucash.org)).

-It is not directly affiliated with / sponsored or coordinated by the developers of the GnuCash project.
+This project is not directly affiliated with / sponsored or coordinated by the developers of the GnuCash project.

 ## Modules and Further Details